The irreducible components of the primal cohomology of the theta divisor of an abelian fivefold: Introduction

-\begin{theorem} For a very general ppav $A$ of dimension $5$ with smooth theta divisor $\T$.
-The primal cohomology $\bK$ of $\T$ is an irreducible Hodge structure of level $2$. \end{theorem}
+\begin{theorem} For a very general ppav $A$ of dimension $5$ with smooth theta divisor $\T$, the anti-invariant primal cohomology $\bK^{-1}$ of $\T$ is a simple Hodge structure of level $2$. \end{theorem}

+Here of course, by simple we mean that the only Hodge substructures of $\bK^{-1}$ are $\{0\}$ and those of finite index.
+The above theorem is equivalent to the fact that the only Hodge substructures of $\bK^{-1}_{\bQ}$ are $\{0\}$ and itself.
+It is this latter statement that we will prove.

-As explained in \cite{IzadiWang2015}, the above theorem considerably simplifies the proof of the Hodge conjecture in \cite{IzadiTamasWang}: it is no longer necessary to show that the image of the Abel-Jacobi map in \cite{IzadiTamasWang} contains all of $\bK$, only that it intersects $\bK$ non-trivially.
+The above theorem simplifies the proof of the Hodge conjecture in \cite{IzadiTamasWang}: it is no longer necessary to show that the image of the Abel-Jacobi map in \cite{IzadiTamasWang} contains all of $\bK_{\bQ}$, only that it contains $\bK^+_\bQ$ and intersects $\bK^-_{\bQ}$ non-trivially.

 If $A$ is replaced by a projective space and $\Theta$ by a smooth hypersurface, then the primitive and the primal cohomology coincide.
-The primitive cohomology of a general hypersurface is irreducible (see, e.g., \cite[7.3]{Lamotke-Lefschetz-1981}).
+The primitive cohomology of a general hypersurface is simple (see, e.g., \cite[7.3]{Lamotke-Lefschetz-1981}).

-Our strategy, expalined below, for proving Theorem \ref{thmmain} is to use the Mori-Mukai proof \cite{MoriMukai83} of the unirationality of $\cA_5$.
+Our strategy, explained below, for proving Theorem \ref{thmmain} is to use the Mori-Mukai proof \cite{MoriMukai83} of the unirationality of $\cA_5$.

 Let $T$ be an Enriques surface and

 the K3 \'etale double cover corresponding to the canonical class (which is $2$-torsion) $K_T\in \Pic(T)$.
 Let $H$ be a very ample line bundle on $T$ with $H^2=10$.
 A general element in the linear system $|H|\cong\bP^5$ is a smooth curve of genus $6$ and such smooth curves are parametrized by the Zariski open subset $|H|\setminus \cD$, where $\cD$ is the dual variety of the embedding of $T$ in $|H|^*$.
 For each element $u\in |H|\setminus \cD$, we obtain a nontrivial \'etale double cover $D_u:=f^{-1}(C_u)\ra C_u$.
 Associating to such a cover its Prym variety $P(D_u,C_u)$ defines a morphism from $|H|\setminus \cD$ to $\cA_5$: